US to end COVID-19 emergency declarations

 It comes as lawmakers have already ended elements of the emergencies that kept millions of Americans insured during the pandemic.

-Combined with the drawdown of most federal COVID-19 relief money, it would also shift the development of vaccines and treatments away from the direct management of the federal government.
+Combined with the drawdown of most federal COVID relief money, it would also shift the development of vaccines and treatments away from the direct management of the federal government.

-Biden’s announcement comes in a statement opposing resolutions being brought to the floor this week by House Republicans to bring the emergency to an immediate end.
+Mr Biden’s announcement came in a statement on Tuesday (Australian time) opposing resolutions being brought to the floor this week by House Republicans to bring the emergency to an immediate end.
 House Republicans are also gearing up to launch investigations on the federal government’s response to COVID-19.

 Then-president Donald Trump first declared the pandemic a national emergency on March 13, 2020.
-The emergencies have been repeatedly extended by Biden since he took office in January 2021, and are set to expire in the coming months.
+The emergencies have been repeatedly extended by Mr Biden since he took office in January 2021, and will expire in coming months.

-The White House said Biden plans to extend them both briefly to end on May 11.
+The White House said Mr Biden planned to extend them both briefly to end on May 11.

-The costs of COVID-19 vaccines are expected to skyrocket once the government stops buying them, with Pfizer saying it will charge as much as $US130 ($A184) per dose.
+The costs of COVID-19 vaccines are expected to skyrocket once the US government stops buying them, with Pfizer saying it will charge as much as $US130 ($184) a dose.
 Only 15 per cent of Americans have received the recommended, updated booster that has been offered since last autumn.

-Once the emergency expires, people with private insurance will have some out-of-pocket costs for vaccines, tests and treatment, while the uninsured will have to pay for those expenses in their entirety
+Once the emergency expires, people with private insurance will have some out-of-pocket costs for vaccines, tests and treatment, while the uninsured will have to cover all of those expenses.

-More than 1.1 million people in the US have died from COVID-19 since 2020, according to the Centers for Disease Control and Prevention, including about 3700 last week.
+More than 1.1 million people in the US have died from COVID since 2020, according to the Centres for Disease Control and Prevention, including about 3700 last week.

 – AAP